How To Develop A Telemedicine Application: An Ultimate Guide To Telehealth App Development

 Engaging UX

-Platform compatibility
+Platform Compatibility

 Universal accessibility is among the biggest driving forces behind the growth of telemedicine.
-And while this primarily means ensuring access to the app regardless of location, nationality, and age group, you also need to consider the myriad of devices people are going to use your telehealth app on.
+And while this primarily means ensuring access to the app regardless of the location, nationality, and age group, you also need to consider the myriad of devices people are going to use your telehealth app on.
 This means that you not only need to build a telehealth app for iOS and Android with different OS and platform combinations in mind, but also include comprehensive compatibility testing in your software development process.

-Healthcare is one of the most regulated industries, and for a good reason.
+Healthcare is one of the most regulated industries, and for good reason.
 Not only do users share the most sensitive information with a telemedicine app, but the healthcare industry is rife with security breaches.
 By one estimate, 30% of all data breaches happen in hospitals, and the number of security concerns in the healthcare domain only increases with time.
-This is why it’s crucial to research all the necessary laws and regulations, such as HIPAA, before you set out to create a mobile telehealth app, and then hire an experienced team of software testers who are closely familiar with different telemedicine regulations.
+This is why it’s crucial to research all the necessary laws and regulations, such as HIPAA before you set out to create a mobile telehealth app, and then hire an experienced team of software testers who are closely familiar with different telemedicine regulations.

 Localization

 There are many telemedicine projects that are intended to be used only in a specific location — for example, only by patients affiliated with one American hospital.
 However, many healthcare company owners want to make their solution available globally.
-In that case, the app needs proper localization and then thorough localization testing.
+In that case, the app needs proper localization and thorough localization testing.
 Localization here includes not only translating the application into target languages and checking the correctness of the translation, but also ensuring compliance with location-specific legal requirements.

 What is the biggest difficulty when creating telemedicine solutions?
 What may be surprising is the level of innovation.
-The medical market, in particular, is very sensitive to this.
+The medical market in particular is very sensitive to this.
 Behind each new medical device or diagnostic method, there must be evidence of effectiveness based on clinical trials that confirm the effectiveness of the solution.
 To this must be added a tedious and expensive certification process for medical devices, in accordance with EU directives.
 Finally, it is still necessary to overcome the wariness of doctors and medical staff towards such solutions.
 Nevertheless, this is a future from which there is no turning back.

 Marcin Romanowski, President of Comarch Healthcare